100 free credits — no credit card required.Start building

 -H "x-api-key: YOUR_SOCIALCRAWL_KEY"

-Instagram profile scraper, instagram hashtag scraper, instagram comment scraper, ig lead scraper, and instagram reels scraper use cases all collapse to the same three choices: Instaloader + proxies, Apify per result, or SocialCrawl.
+Instagram profile scraper, instagram hashtag scraper, instagram comment scraper, ig lead scraper, and instagram reels scraper use cases all collapse to the same three choices: Instaloader + proxies, Apify per result, or SocialCrawl's Instagram data API.
 If you need to pipe this data into an autonomous workflow, see how to build an AI agent for social media monitoring.

 Which approach should you pick?